arjun-satish90/arjun-satish90.github.io/_pages/about.md

 <div class="row justify-content-between">
 <div class="col-md-8 pr-5">

-<p>A software engineer and an Team lead with more than 7 years of experience with focus on mobile technologies</p>
+<p>A Team lead @EY with more than 7.5 years of experience with focus on mobile technologies.
+Zen coder is my personal space where I write about things that I work on or are interested in.</p>

 <p class="mb-5"><img class="shadow-lg" src="{{site.baseurl}}/assets/images/resume.png" alt="jekyll template mediumish" /></p>